E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Let me tell you something I have observed across twenty years of enterprise IT.
 The technology itself is rarely the failure point.
 The failure is almost always in how identity was designed, governed, and allowed to drift over time.

-Microsoft Entra ID — formerly known as Azure Active Directory — is now the identity backbone of hundreds of thousands of organisations globally.
+Microsoft Entra ID — formerly Azure Active Directory — is now the identity backbone of hundreds of thousands of organisations globally.
 It governs who can access what, under what conditions, from where, and on which devices.
-Done well, it is an invisible, frictionless, and secure foundation for everything your business runs on.
+Done well, it is an invisible, frictionless, and secure foundation.
 Done poorly, it becomes a fragile web of legacy policies, unmanaged service accounts, over-privileged roles, and conditional access gaps that keep security teams awake at night.

 The reason identity architecture is genuinely difficult is not technical.
 The technical controls in Entra are mature, well-documented, and extremely capable.
 The difficulty is architectural and organisational: most organisations do not treat identity as an architecture discipline at all.
 They treat it as a configuration task.